dominiksalvet/gitpack/GUIDE.md

   * To target a particular system, append its name as `-<system>`.
   * E.g., `local-Darwin` represents local installation for macOS.
 * *.gitpack/install/\<method\>/*`map` is a file:
-  * Describes **how project files are copied/removed** during installation/uninstallation.
+  * Describes how project files are copied/removed during **installation/uninstallation**.
-  * Has file paths to be copied and a target directory per line.
+  * Each nonempty line contains file paths to be copied and a target directory path.
+  * Each nonempty line is evaluated as a shell function argument.
+Be careful.
   * E.g., line `bin/vhdldep /usr/local/bin` copies *vhdldep* file to */usr/local/bin* directory.

 ## Optional files